leoantony72/Notes/Operating System/Module2.md

 ## 4.Scheduling
 ------
 In a multiprogramming system where several processes are waiting to access a CPU core, keeping the CPU idle is a waste of time.
 To maximize the performance of a system, the CPU utilization should be maximum.
 Whenever a CPU is free, we should allow other processes to use it.
-But in a single point in time, only one process can use the CPU.
+But in a single point in time, only one process can use the CPU( a single core ).

 CPU scheduling is managed by an OS program - known as CPU scheduler.
 The scheduler runs in quick intervals, checks the queue of ready processes and allocates a CPU core to one process when the core is free.